konflux-ci/release-service-catalog/tasks/update-infra-deployments/README.md

 | sharedSecret            | Secret in the namespace which contains private key for the GitHub App                        | true     | infra-deployments-pr-creator                                                                                                                     |
 | githubAppID             | ID of Github app used for updating PR                                                        | true     | 305606                                                                                                                                           |
 | githubAppInstallationID | Installation ID of Github app in the organization                                            | true     | 35269675                                                                                                                                         |

+## Changes since 0.3
+- extraDataJsonPath is renamed to dataJsonPath to more closely match the API spec

 ## Changes since 0.2
 - update Tekton API to v1